 As a parent, there are countless ways you can encourage creativity in your child.
 We’re listing just three of those ways, but if you want more you can look up things like this Craft Whack blog article and many others on the website.

 If you notice your little one picking up a paintbrush or taking interest in drawing on the walls, don’t discourage them.
 Instead, deflect their attention elsewhere, join in and channel their energy and creative spirit into fun activities and interests.

 Paint with them on a canvas or a notebook, and maybe even get them a chalkboard to draw on instead of using the walls as a creative outlet.
-You can introduce them to doodling, drawing by connecting the dots, painting by numbers, and when you think they’re ready you can encourage them to try to recreate a drawing or a painting just by looking at it.
+You can introduce them to doodling, drawing by connecting the dots, painting by numbers, and when you think they’re ready, you can sign them up in a Learn To Watercolor Paint Course to learn different painting techniques and styles.

 Encourage Make-Believe Exercises

 Creativity comes in many forms, and one of them is the art of story-telling and make-believe.
 When you play with your child, it gives you the opportunity to help them consider various scenarios to a single situation, how they would solve it, how to communicate with other people to sort out a mess, and many other things.